LoAdrian/tuiflow/README.md

 - [ ] add versions to the flow file and create a compatibility list
 - [ ] create a default search function to quickly select lines based on a keyboard input
 - [ ] allow for defaults if the command did not return any lines, either by using default values or alternative commands
+- [ ] allow for multiple panes or tabs but sensitive to values of other panes or tabs